SCHOLARSHIPS ARE AN EXCELLENT WAY TO FINANCE YOUR EDUCATION

-Police Athletic League Scholarship (Cumberland County Sheriff’s Office): Four PAL awards for $1000 to two boys and two girls living in Cumberland County.
-The Lt Robert E. Walsh award for $1000 is also available to a student pursuing a career in Law Enforcement.
+Police Athletic League Scholarship (Cumberland County Sheriff’s Office): Four PAL awards for $1,000 to two boys and two girls living in Cumberland County.
+The Lt Robert E. Walsh award for $1,000 is also available to a student pursuing a career in Law Enforcement.
 The scholarship emphasizes the relationship between athletic participation and achievement in life.
 By April 5.
-Print app from website
+Print application from website.

 Peter Groves Scholarship (Peter Groves Scholarship Fund): Scholarships to students intending on pursuing post-secondary education in an automotive field with the thought of a career as a technician, manager, or owner of their own business.
 Award amounts dependent on assets available in a given year.
 By April 19.

-Continuing Education Grant (Brunswick Rotary Club): For R10 students entering any area of study after graduating.
+Continuing Education Grant (Brunswick Rotary Club): For Region 10 students entering any area of study after graduating.
 Emphasis on school involvement and community service.
 By April 30.
 Stephen Phillips Scholarship (Stephen Phillips Memorial Scholarship Fund): Four year, renewable scholarships to students with financial need who display academic achievement, a commitment to serve others, a consistent history of part-time work, grit and passion for overcoming obstacles and/or achieving future goals, and leadership qualities.
-By May 1
+By May 1.

-Maine Blue Collar Scholarship (Maine Blue Collar Scholarship Foundation): 38 scholarships this spring ranging from $500 – $2500.
+Maine Blue Collar Scholarship (Maine Blue Collar Scholarship Foundation): 38 scholarships this spring ranging from $500 – $2,500.
 The only criteria is that the student is pursuing a career in the trades.
 This scholarship can be utilized to purchase tools, uniforms, books or for tuition at a trade school.
-That’s it! (and you have to submit an online application.) firstname.lastname@example.org.
+You have to submit an online application. email@example.com.
 Due May 1.

 Horch Roofing Scholarship Horch Roofing is offering two $1000 scholarships to students going on to post-secondary study who want to work in a “trade-related field.”
-I have put a new folder on the scholarship table with this information.
-Due May 1
+Due May 1.

 Jewish Community Alliance Recognition Awards (Jewish Community Alliance of Southern Maine): this organization has